apiato/documentation/docs/components/optional-components/events.md

 ## Events & Listeners Registration Flow

-If you are manually registering events and listeners and wish to comprehend the registration process, here is a breakdown of the registration flow.
+If you are manually registering events and listeners and wish to understand the registration process, here is a breakdown of the registration flow.

 Consider the following folder structure: